Min Chen (computer scientist)

-Min Chen (陈敏) is a professor in the School of Computer Science and Technology at Huazhong University of Science and Technology (HUST).
+Min Chen (陈敏) is a Chinese computer scientist and academic.
+He is a professor in the School of Computer Science and Technology at Huazhong University of Science and Technology (HUST).
 His research focuses on Big data, Internet of Things, Machine to Machine Communications, Body Area Networks, Body Sensor Networks, E-healthcare, Mobile Cloud Computing, Cloud-Assisted Mobile Computing, Ubiquitous Network and Services, Mobile Agent, and Multimedia Transmission over Wireless Network, etc. He has been an IEEE Senior Member since 2009.

 Education

 Chen was 15 when he was accepted into a university, despite not taking an entrance exam.
 He graduated in four years and obtained a PhD at 23.
 Chen completed two postdoctoral appointments.
 Afterwards, Min studied Eastern philosophy, arts, dancing, Taekwondo, and poetry.

 Academic accomplishments

 He was R&D director at Confederal Network Inc. from 2008 to 2009.
 He was an assistant professor in School of Computer Science and Engineering at Seoul National University (SNU) from September 2009 to February 2012.
 He was a Post-Doctoral Fellow at SNU for one and half years.

 He worked as a Post-Doctoral Fellow in the Department of Electrical and Computer Engineering at University of British Columbia (UBC) for three years.